How Contract For Deed Works in Minnesota

 In return, the seller will retain legal title to the property until the loan and terms outlined in the contract for deed are satisfied; usually by means of an eventual refinance into a bank loan or sale.

-Once the borrower has fully satisfied the loan with owner of real estate property they will be given a warranty deed to property that gives them full legal ownership.
+Once this happens a buyer will be given a warranty deed to the real estate property that gives them full legal ownership.

 That is why this type of real estate transaction is called contract-for-deed.